My Approach to Helping

 What Makes up a Problem?

 A problem that could be eased by way of therapy is not always easy to pinpoint.
 Usually it's when something about life--your outlook, your daily experience in relationships, family or work--you name it, has you struggling to move forward or to even feel hopeful.
-Some issues come and go, but the ones that get you down, hold you back, or even what drive your partner up a wall, these are often areas that respond well to counseling.
+Some issues come and go, but the ones that get you down, hold you back, or cause problems, are often areas that respond well to counseling.

 You will be the judge of how your counseling experience works for you.
 Your commitment (coming to sessions, challenging old patterns and exploring new ideas) as well as the way you connect with your clinician (Do they hear you?
 Do they help you recognize stuck points and develop ways to get relief?
 Do they respect you as a capable human being and believe you have potential to overcome challenges?) will make the difference in treatment effectiveness.